Jamie-Cui/jamie-cui.github.io/index.md

 ## About Me

 I’m an Algorithm Engineer at Ant Group.
-My research interests are mostly in the area of secure computation (which is a subfield of cryptography), and I am currently interested in lattice and cryptography primitives such as PSI, PIR, FSS, etc..

 Before I work at Ant Group, I graduated from the University of Edinburgh in 2018, and I was fortunate to be supervised by Dr Myrto Arapinis.
 My thesis is "A Bitcoin Wallet Implementation using Trusted Execution Environments".

----
 I maintain an awesome list for secure computation papers (including MPC, lattice, DP, etc.) at: [https://github.com/Jamie-Cui/awesome-secure-computation](https://github.com/Jamie-Cui/awesome-secure-computation)

----
+## Research Interests

+- **Secure computation**: PSI, PIR, FSS, etc.
+- **Foundations of cryptography**

 ## Publications

 - **Exploiting Data Sparsity in Secure Cross-Platform Social Recommendation**